Zane-/Zane-.github.io/docs/getting_started/index.md

 ## macOS

-macOS is a Unix-based operating system (which means it derived from a very old operating system from the 1970s), and already includes a lot of the things we would use from Ubuntu, such as bash.
-Thus, [Lesson 1.1: The Command Line](../lessons/lesson_1_1.md) will still work on macOS, even though you technically aren't using Linux.
+macOS is a Unix-based operating system (which means it derived from a very old operating system from the 1970s), and already includes a lot of the things we need from Ubuntu.
+Most if not all of the commands listed in [Lesson 1.1: The Command Line](../lessons/lesson_1_1.md) will still work on macOS out of the box.
 The one thing I would recommend is installing a package manager.
-This makes it easier to install development tools.
+This makes it easier to install development tools I will reference in future lessons.

 ### Installing brew

 Installing brew is pretty simple, it just takes a single command.
-Follow the installation settings at [brew.sh](https://brew.sh).
+Follow the installation instructions at [brew.sh](https://brew.sh).

+### Installing iTerm2

+The default Terminal application on macOS is pretty lackluster.
+If you would like a better one, I would recommend iTerm2.
+You can download it for free from [iterm2.com](https://iterm2.com)